 Especially in the case of victim groups, interview data was often tainted with one-sided narratives and ethno-national prisms, which I had to take into consideration.
 Therefore, to corroborate interview data, I further relied on local news collected from a Bosnian media database (Infobiro) at the Media Centre, NGO reports (mainly about human rights issues) and official documents provided by victim associations.
-In total, I analysed 420 media articles in two Bosnian main newspapers (Oslobodjenje and Dnevni Avaz) on the topic of reparation, compensation, redress and victim-centric policies from 1992 to 2019 and further 100 articles from online news portals such as Radio Free Europe and Balkan Insight.
-I also assembled over 250 policy reports by local and international organizations on Bosnian transitional justice, human rights, and war victims.
+In total, I analyzed 420 media articles in two prominent Bosnian newspapers (Oslobodjenje and Dnevni Avaz) on the topic of reparation, compensation, redress and victim-centric policies from 1992 to 2019 and further 100 articles from online news portals such as Radio Free Europe and Balkan Insight.
+I also assembled over

+250 policy reports by local and international organizations on Bosnian transitional justice, human rights, and war victims.

 Analytically, I first triangulated the data to understand each case separately, asking what factors explained the group's success or failure in redress adoption.
 I primarily assessed what actions and factors were exerted to see redress adopted in law.
-I then compared the cases and used existing literatures to develop a framework that allowed for the within-state comparison of individual groups.
+I then compared the cases and used existing literature to develop a framework that allowed for the within-state comparison of individual groups.
 This bottom-up approach had the benefit of not being constrained by existing models of transitional justice.
-Instead, I first analysed the empirical data to understand how they tally with the existing scholarship.
+Instead, I first analyzed the empirical data to understand how they tally with the existing scholarship.
 Using a 'conjunctural logic' of the comparative method (Ragin 1987) that relies on 'recipes' rather than causality, I present a framework of redress adoption for various groups when compared to each other.
-While it is analytically difficult to 'measure' differences on victim capital, using qualitative and observational data, I assess the groups in comparison to others.
-While my intention is not to endorse the infamous 'competition of victimhood', I recognize that this method may potentially reinforce such tendencies.
-However, it needs to be recognized that the domestic dynamics of victimhood politics is in BiH as well as elsewhere to a large degree is influenced by hierarchies and contests over who suffered more (cf. Subotić 2021).
+While it is analytically difficult to 'measure' differences in victim capital, using qualitative and observational data, I assess the groups in comparison to others.
+While my intention is not to endorse the infamous 'competition of victimhood,' I recognize that this method may potentially reinforce such tendencies.
+However, it needs to be recognized that the domestic dynamics of victimhood politics in BiH and elsewhere, to a large degree, are influenced by hierarchies and contests over who suffered more (cf. Subotić 2021).
+Finally, my theoretical enquiry is primarily focussing on the adoption of new legal measures and their amendments, leaving implementation aside.
+However, as these two phases of domestic policies are interrelated, the empirical material offers some insights about the existing problems with respecting the script of law.